 Our ordinary shares are listed on the NASDAQ Capital Market under the symbol "RWLK."
-The last reported sales price of our ordinary shares on February 28, 2020 was \$0.73 per ordinary share.
-There is no established public trading market for the Warrants, and we do not expect a market to develop.
-In addition, we did not and do intend to apply for a listing of the Warrants on any national securities exchange or other nationally recognized trading system.
+The last reported sales price of our ordinary shares on the Nasdaq Capital Market on February 19, 2020 was \$0.89 per ordinary share.

-We are a "smaller reporting company" as defined under the federal securities laws and, as such, we may continue to elect to comply with certain reduced public company reporting requirements in future reports.
+We are a "smaller reporting company," as defined under the federal securities laws and, as such, we may continue to elect to comply with certain reduced public company reporting requirements in future reports.